Our greyhounds live in foster homes until they find their adoption home.

 wormed, heartworm tested, flea treated and

 They then spend on average four to eight weeks in a home environment prior to adoption, so by the time they are ready to move into the the wide world we have an excellent knowledge of their individual requirements for their perfect forever home.

 The Adoption Process

 Jack in his designer coat

-2. HOME CHECK If you decide to adopt a Greyhound, then GSN will organise for a home inspection to ensure that your fences are adequate to secure a Greyhound and it will have appropriate shelter out of the weather when it is outside.
+2. HOME CHECK If you decide to adopt a greyhound, then GSN will organise for a home inspection to ensure that your fences are adequate to secure a greyhound and it will have appropriate shelter out of the weather when it is outside during the day.
 This may simply be access to a garage with a warm bed away from drafts.
+We also make sure that the greyhound will be allowed to sleep inside the house.

 We do expect our greyhounds to be adopted as "indoor dogs", but due to toileting needs or the playful nature of younger greyhounds you may need to leave them outside, if leaving them for extended periods.

 If you are unsure about adopting a greyhound, you may wish to foster one before making a decision.
 Check out our 'Fostering a Greyhound' page.

-If you are interested in Greyhound Adoption or Greyhound Fostering, please please complete ourOn-line Application.
+If you are interested in Greyhound Adoption or Greyhound Fostering, please complete ourOn-line Application.
 We will be happy to discuss your preferences and needs.

 Apartment Life and Greyhounds